 Game development requires an artist and a developer.
 An artist produces the characters.
 The developer gives the characters actions.
 The linkage between the artist and the developer is the game engine.
 The game engine holds the character's artistic and geometrical information, which the developer manipulates.

-As a game developer, you must not only understand how a developer will use your API but also how an artist creates the characters your engine will render.
+As a game engine developer, you must not only understand how a developer will use your API but also how an artist creates the characters your engine will render.
 For example, I'm aware of certain modeling techniques that the engine can't handle yet but is common among 3D artists.

 Another benefit is that by you developing the characters and creating a demo; you get to experience your application workflow.
 During the second demo, I ended up making several modifications to the API after realizing its awkwardness.